gstore1/gstore1/README.md

 - 👋 Hi, We are GStore
 - 👀 We cover gaming and we make websites.
+This page is only for hosting websites under Github Pages.
 - 🌱 We are currently working on improving the websites we make.
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can reach us at gstore123@proton.me